rafalp/Misago/dev-docs/plugins/hooks/delete-thread-poll-hook.md

 ## Example

-This plugin automatically hides newly created thread update if deleted poll existed for less than 15 minutes.
+This plugin automatically hides newly created thread event if deleted poll existed for less than 15 minutes.

 ```python
 from django.http import HttpRequest